Jane Omorogbe: Television career

 After taking part in six series of Gladiators from 1996 until 2000, Omorogbe turned her love of motorbikes into a television career.
 She presented numerous television shows in quick succession to gain experience, including Car Crazy Rio, Top Bikes, Two Wheels, Revved Up, Teen Trials, Top Gear, Pit Stop Bikes, and Pulling Power.

 Like Suzi Perry and Fran Robinson before her, Omorogbe was the pit-side reporter for Live Speedway on Sky Sports.
 She also became the Grid and Pitside Reporter for ITV's British Touring Car Championship coverage, having covered British Superbike Championship for them and also covered the annual Isle of Man TT Races.
 Omorogbe also worked as an interviewer for Men and Motors.
 For the channel, she interviewed attendees at the 2001 Max Power Live Motor Show in Birmingham to investigate why people spend so much money to add extras on their vehicles, tested vehicles, and interviewed celebrities such as Jeremy Clarkson.
 Her other televisions roles include presenting House Race for ITV with Mike Brewer.

 In 2024, Omorogbe was interviewed by GladPod: The Gladiators Podcast.
 When former Gladiators referee John Anderson died, also in 2024, she tweeted: "this man literally changed my life in one simple phone call.
 Forever grateful.
 Thank you for believing in something I couldn't see."

 Writing

 Omorogbe became a motorbike journalist in 2001.
 Omorogbe became the main motorbike reporter for The Sun and The Times newspapers, and launched the iPad magazine Global Biker in 2013.
 She wrote motorbike reviews for the Press Association.
-These reviews were published by a variety of publications, including the motorbike section of MSN Cars, and for local publications such as the The Coventry Evening Telegraph, Guernsey Press, and The South Wales Argus.
+These reviews were published by a variety of publications, including the motorbike section of MSN Cars, and for local publications such as The Coventry Evening Telegraph, Guernsey Press, and The South Wales Argus.

 Omorogbe retired from journalism in 2016.
 As of 2025, she works as a strength, nutrition and mindset coach.